cwkosman/cherin-food-blog/content/recipes/cheesy-mushroom-onion-biscuits.md

             ingredientDisplay: "2 Tbsp. butter, or more "
         - ingredientObject:
             ingredientMachineName: salt
-            ingredientDisplay: 1 Tsp. salt, or more to taste
+            ingredientDisplay: 1 tsp. salt, or more to taste
   - component:
       componentTitle: Biscuits
       componentIngredientObjects: